Asemonea murphyae: Distribution and habitat

-Asemonea murphyae is lives in Kenya and South Africa.
-The male holotype was found near Naro Moru in central Kenya in 1974.
-The specimen was found by Frances M. Murphy and held in her collection.
-The first female paratype was discovered in forest near Kitale in 1972.
-The spider lives in liminal spaces, including shaded bushes at the side of a river and low shrubs at the edge of a track.
-Other examples have been found near rivers and streams on the side of Mount Elgon at altitudes between 2130 and 2250 m above sea level.
-The spider lives in the west and central parts of the country.
-The first example to be found in South Africa was discovered near Cathedral Peak in KwaZulu-Natal at an altitude of 1200 m above sea level.
-This confirmed that the species also lives in low-growing grasses and ferns in Afromontane grassland.
+Asemonea murphyae has been found in Kenya and South Africa.
+The female paratype was discovered in forest near Kitale in central Kenya in 1972 and the male holotype near Naro Moru in 1974.
+Both were found by Frances Murphy and held in her collection.
+The spider has been subsequently seen in various places in the west and central parts of Kenya.
+It lives in liminal spaces, including shaded bushes on riversides and low shrubs at track edges.
+It has also been found near rivers and streams on the side of Mount Elgon at altitudes between 2130 and 2250 m above sea level.

+In South Africa, the spider was seen for the first time near Cathedral Peak in KwaZulu-Natal at an altitude of 1200 m above sea level.
+It has been found in low-growing grasses and ferns in Afromontane grassland.
+As it has a wide distribution, its conservation status is considered of least concern.